NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 mysql-fsx-nas-clone-d66d9d4bf-2r9fw   1/1     Running   0              14s
 ```
 ### Confirm that the new database is up and running
-To confirm that hte new database is up and running log into it and check the data by running this command:
+To confirm that the new database is up and running log into it by running this command:
 ```bash
 kubectl exec -it $(kubectl get pod -l "app=mysql-fsx-nas-clone" --namespace=default -o jsonpath='{.items[0].metadata.name}') -- mysql -u root -p
 ```